Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Minkowski lattice: linear and non-linear theory

-Using periodic boundary conditions we have checked numerically that the simplectic quantization dynamics of a free scalar field suffers from the pathology which can be conjectured already from the exact solution: after a certain time the whole energy starts to grow exponentially with $\tau$.
+At the same time, attempting to study numerically the free-field dynamics on Minkowski lattice, the leap-frog algorithm, which proceedes alternating the update of kinetic and potential energy, cannot handle the situation where the overall energy is conserved but the two contributions diverge.
+Eventually, due to the accumulation of numerical errors, total energy starts to diverge exponentially as well with elapsing time, see Fig.~\ref{fig:energy-free-periodic} and the discussion below.\\\\ Since in the present section we are just interested in the stability of the theory, irrespectively of a realistic study of signals propagation across the lattice, we have considered for simplicity periodic boundary conditions.
+Let us remark that these conditions would not be appropriate for a more realistic study of two-point correlation functions with Minkowski metric, since in this case we would like to probe the causal structure of space-time: a signal escaping from the lattice at $+ct$ cannot appear back at $-ct$.
+For a similar reason even fixed boundary conditions would not be appropriate.\\\\ Using periodic boundary conditions we have checked numerically that the symplectic quantization dynamics of a free scalar field suffers from the pathology which can be conjectured already from the exact solution: after a certain time the whole energy starts to grow exponentially with $\tau$.
 In Fig.~[\ref{fig:energy-free-periodic}] we present the results of simulations of the free-field with Minkowski metric, all the parameters declared at the end of Sec.~\ref{sec:simulation} and $m=1.0$, showing a clear evidence of the exponential divergence with $\tau$.
 What seemed a good solution to both the conceptual and numerical shortcomings of the free theory has been to consider that the physically relevant theory is only the interacting one: physical fields are always in interactions and the ``free-field theory'' is just an approximation, with some internal inconsistencies which are revealed by the symplectic quantization approach.
 Let us for instance consider a potential of the kind

 for which the equations of motions in the continuum read as